alphagov/government-service-design-manual/service-manual/the-team/service-manager.md

 An [example job description for this role](/service-manual/the-team/recruitment/service-manager-jd.html) provided by GDS.

+## Induction and development

+GDS is creating a highly practical [induction and development programme](/service-manual/the-team/induction-and-development.html) to help you as a new service manager.
 ## Guidance

 Read [guidance within the manual of particular interest to service managers](/service-manual/service-managers).